The Lettings Process

 For further details please look on http://www.paragonadvance.com/

 Rent from letting your property is viewed by the Inland Revenue as income, and is therefore subject to tax.
 You are able to offset costs against this.
 Only those expenses incurred ‘wholly and exclusively’ for the purpose of the letting can be offset against your letting income.
-This might include mortgage interest, general repairs and maintenance, insurance and of course your agents fees.
-If the property is let furnished you may claim 10% of the rental income for the year, less water rates and council tax (if paid by the tax payer) for wear and tear.
+This will include mortgage interest, general repairs and maintenance, insurance and of course your agents fees.

 When you come to sell the property it may be subject to capital gains tax.
 Please seek independent advice from your tax advisor.
 Non-resident Landlords will be liable for tax; this will either be deducted by the agents, or an exemption certificate sought from the Inland Revenue prior to the let.
 For more information contact http://www.inlandrevenue.gov.uk/